-Corcel has a clear growth strategy focused on battery metals exploration and flexible grid solutions.
+Corcel has a clear growth strategy focused on battery metals exploration and flexible energy asset development.
 The company is seeking to use energy generation and storage to support corporate overheads as well as finance the further development of its blue-sky battery metal mining opportunities.